DiscoverAtlanta.com homepage

 Where to See Fall Colors in Atlanta

-While you may think of North Georgia for prime “leaf peeping,” you don’t have to venture far from the city to find fall color.
-Here are some of our favorite places to see fall colors in Atlanta.
+While you may think of North Georgia for prime “leaf peeping,” the metro area offers numerous spots to enjoy the season’s beauty.
+From tranquil parks to scenic trails, here are some of our favorite places to see fall colors in Atlanta.

 Chattahoochee Nature Center

 One of our favorite outdoor spaces to visit in the Atlanta area, Chattahoochee Nature Center offers tons of outdoor activities and events.
+The combination of river views and autumn colors creates a peaceful retreat just outside the city.
 Enjoy the hiking trails and gardens for lots of fall color.
 For an extra special fall experience sign your family up for an Atlanta Fall Colors canoe trip.

 Grant Park

-Located on the Eastside of the city, Grant Park is Atlanta’s oldest park covering 131 acres of green space.
-Its abundance of mature trees makes it a great spot for catching fall color while enjoying the walking trail, playing on the playground or visiting Zoo Atlanta.
-Here are 4 reasons to visit Grant Park.
+Located on the Eastside of the city, Grant Park is the city’s oldest park covering 131 acres of green space.
+Its abundance of mature trees makes it a great spot for catching fall colors in Atlanta while enjoying the walking trail, playing on the playground or visiting Zoo Atlanta.
+Still not convinced?
+Check out these 4 reasons to visit Grant Park and don’t miss one of the metro area’s best green spaces.

 Lullwater Preserve at Emory University